tamucc-comp-bio/classroom_repo_2024/lectures/lecture08new.md

 ### Reading In Data

-We have already covered reading in data, but `tidyverse` has its own commands for reading in data.
+We have already covered reading in data with base R commands, but `tidyverse` has its own commands for reading in data.

 * `read_delim` - read in delimited text file
   * `read_csv` - specialized version of `read_delim`